Psykotikism/Mutant_Tanks/README.md

 ### Disabling
 1. Move `mutant_tanks` folder (`mutant_tanks.smx` and all of its modules) to `plugins/disabled` folder.
 2. Unload Mutant Tanks by restarting the server.
+(Using `sm plugins unload` will take too long.)

 ## ConVar Settings
 ```